thestormforge/examples/README.md

-# Recipes
+# StormForge - Examples

-This repository contains example recipes to be used with the [StormForge Optimize Controller][controller].
+This repository contains examples to be used with the [StormForge Optimize Controller][controller].

 Each example contains additional documentation for usage and describing how it works.